Cozy apartment with bed on the floor, burgundy walls, plants, bookshelf

 3. Find the right colors

-From walls to furnishings, the colors you choose throughout your space have a large impact on your mood.
+From walls to furnishings, the colors you choose throughout your space greatly impact your mood.
 Each color sparks an emotional reaction.
 Being aware of how each color makes you feel can help you build the perfect atmosphere throughout your apartment.
 Colors that boost energy include red and orange.
 Strong and intense, red is a stimulating hue that brings people together and sparks conversation.
 Orange, on the other hand, sparks energy and enthusiasm.
-On the other hand, blue and green are calming and serene, making them good choices for bedrooms.
+Then you have blues and greens, which are calming and serene and make good choices for bedrooms.
 If you aren’t allowed to paint the walls in your apartment, you can add pops of color with pillows, curtains, artwork, and other accents.

 Related: The Ultimate Guide to Decorating Dorm Room Walls